kszenes/MementoChem/README.md

 It supports most of the common electronic structure methods such as **single-** (e.g., MP2 and CC) and **multi-reference schemes** (e.g., CASSCF, CASPT2 and NEVPT2).

-It also provides buttons to toggle common options for configuring calculations such as enabling **density-fitting** and **integral-direct** schemes.
+It also provides buttons to toggle common options for configuring calculations such as enabling **density-fitting**.

 In addition, SCF calculations come with **advanced configuration** options that allow the user to modify the solver (by using e.g., a second-order solvers) or tighten the convergence thresholds --- keywords that I always seem to forget.